Borehole Survey Services For Oil & Gas

 Whipstock Or Directional Motor Orientations

-We also perform orientation surveys using our gyro tool system.
-To do this, we hoist the gyro tool system into the drill string, landing in a UBHO or Mule-shoe sub that’s aligned with the tool-face (or business side) of a whipstock or directional motor.
+Bore Path also provides orientation surveys using our north seeking gyro tool system.
+To do this, the gyro tool system is hoisted into the drill string, landing in a UBHO or Mule-shoe sub that’s aligned with the tool-face (or business side) of a whipstock or directional motor.

-We are then able to use the gyro tool system to collect directional data and survey data to place the whipstock or motor at the desired direction or heading for drilling.
+We are then able to use the gyro tool system to collect directional data and survey data to place the whipstock or motor at the desired direction or heading.

 This type of survey can be performed in memory mode (also referred to as single-shot mode) or in real-time mode with electric wireline telemetry and conveyance.

 Bore Path Services is also able to perform directional surveys in high-temperature environments.
-We are able to use custom thermal pressure housings to protect the equipment, which can withstand temperatures up to 400 degrees Fahrenheit in a wellbore.
+In extreme conditions, a custom thermal pressure housing is used to protect the equipment, which can withstand temperatures up to 400 degrees Fahrenheit in a wellbore.

-Bore Path Services uses the latest in north-seeking gyro technology to perform surveys that the competition just can’t.
-Using our gyro tool system, we are able to perform borehole surveys from vertical to horizontal wellbore positions (with only a few limitations).
+Bore Path Services uses the latest in north-seeking gyro technology to perform surveys that the competition sometimes just can’t.
+With our gyro survey systems, Bore Path is able to perform surveys from vertical to horizontal wellbore positions with few limitations.